cmcdesign/Coding-Train-p5.js-Course-Progress/README.md

 <img src="images/2D-Primitives.jpg" width="600">

-**2. ALL THE ARCS**
+**2. FIGURING OUT ARCS**

-Still trying to figure out arcs so this code might not be "right".
-I'm a visual learner so being able to see a variety of arcs with the code should be a nice cheat sheet moving forward.
-The p5.js reference page helps a bit but after reading it I'm still not 100% on how these things work.
+I'm a visual learner so being able to see a variety of arcs and having them for reference in the future sounded helpful.
+The [arc reference page](https://p5js.org/reference/#/p5/arc) helps a bit but after reading it I'm still not 100% on how these things work.
 Hell, after making this I'm still not 100% on it.
-But it helped me a little and I hope it can help others new to p5.js.
+But making this helped a little.

 <img src="images/All_The_Arcs.jpg" width="600">